 Blocked tear ducts may run in families.

 In adults, blocked tear ducts may be caused by an injury to the bones or tissues around the eyes or by another disorder, sometimes related to aging.
 For example, a blocked tear duct may result from a thickening of the tear duct lining, abnormal tissue or structures in the nose, or problems from surgery on or around the nose.

 Symptoms often affect only one eye.
 They may include:

-Babies who have blocked tear ducts usually have symptoms within the first few days to the first few weeks after
+Babies who have blocked tear ducts usually have symptoms within the first few days to the first few weeks after birth.

-tear duct is diagnosed based on a medical history and a physical exam.
+A blocked tear duct is diagnosed based on a medical history and physical exam.
 The doctor may also use tests to measure the amount of tears or to see if tears are draining normally from the eyes.
 Other tests can help your doctor find out where the blockage is or how it was caused.

 Most babies who have blocked tear ducts don't need treatment.
 To help prevent infection and other problems until the blockage goes away: